Ubeidiya, West Bank: Ottoman period: Ubeidiya

+ARIJ states that Ubeidiya was settled in 1600 by people originating from the Arabian Peninsula, its name evoking a certain Al-‘Ubeidi Faris of the Shammar tribe who came from Arabia.

 The area, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517.
 In 1596 Al-Ubeidiya appeared in Ottoman tax registers, called Dayr Bani 'Ubayd (lit.
 'Monastery of the 'Ubayd clan'), being in the nahiya of Al-Quds (Jerusalem) in the liwa of Al-Quds.
 It had a population of 42 households and 6 bachelors, all Muslim.
 They paid a fixed tax-rate of 33,3 % on agricultural products, including wheat, barley, occasional revenues, goats and/or beehives; a total of 4,900 akçe.

 Around 1740 Richard Pococke noted "We soon came to a ruin called Der Benalbede, which from the name seems to have been an old convent."

 In 1838, Edward Robinson noted Deir ibn Obeid, not far from Mar Saba, on his travels in the region.
 He also met some of the fellahin from the village by the Dead Sea, where they collected salt for cooking.

 In 1863, the French explorer Victor Guérin visited the place, which he called Deir Dosi, and described the remains of the monastery.
 In 1883, the PEF's "Survey of Western Palestine" described there Kh.
 Deir Ibn Obeid as "Ruins of a modern village", but in 1899 Conrad Schick noted that "This [...] designation is not sufficient -the ruins are not those of a village, but of a former convent, and only in modern times used as a storehouse for grain by the wandering tribe Ubedieh."
 Schick notes that the "Badawin" (Bedouin) of the Ubedieh call the convent ruins by the name of their own tribe, and have a nearby maqam by the name of Sheikh Khalife where they worship.

 Schick notes that in 1897, the Greek Orthodox Church had recovered the ruins of the former convent of Saint Theodosius from the Bedouin, and by the following year had started with their project of erecting a new monastery there.
 The current compound was built mainly between 1914-1952.